lifewatch/elab-documentation/docs/quick-guide.md

 ✅ Run the job

 ## Results
-Here you can find all of your current and previous 📈results📈
+Here you can find all of your current and previous results📈

 ![Screenshot (12)](https://github.com/lifewatch/elab-documentation/assets/144227108/87edce18-2c26-4e7b-ac36-15646ccc2fa7)